BenSpec/ScriptsAround/README.md

 # ScriptsAround
+Scripts corresponding to the following paper, available on ArXiV:
-Egré, Spector, Mortier, Verheyen, On the Optimality of Vagueness: “Around”,Between” and the Gricean Maxims, paper and scripts
+Egré, Spector, Mortier, Verheyen, On the Optimality of Vagueness: “Around”,Between” and the Gricean Maxims